crate/cratedb-guide/docs/start/modelling/relational.md

 # Relational data

-CrateDB is a **distributed SQL database** that offers rich **relational data modeling** with the flexibility of dynamic schemas and the scalability of NoSQL systems.
+CrateDB is a **distributed SQL database** that offers rich **relational data modelling** with the flexibility of dynamic schemas and the scalability of NoSQL systems.
 It supports **primary keys,** **joins**, **aggregations**, and **subqueries**, just like traditional RDBMS systems—while also enabling hybrid use cases with time-series, geospatial, full-text, vector search, and